Cheapest non-owner car insurance companies in Louisiana

 Average cost of non-owner car insurance in Louisiana

-Non-owners car insurance in Louisiana costs $330.
-However, the rates may differ based on factors such as your driving record, age and coverage level.
+The average cost of non-owner car insurance in Louisiana is $330, but your rate may differ depending on your driving record, age and the coverage you choose.

 Non-owner car insurance in Louisiana by age and gender